stef-von-d/online-quiz/README.md

 ## Features
 ###  Body Quiz Page
-* The user will be to see the quiz and start playing.
-Once the user selects the answer the user will be able to move to the next question.
-At the end of the game user will be able to see the final score.
+* The user will be to see the quiz and start playing immediately.
+Once the user selects the answer the user will have to press "Next" button to move to the next question.The user will be able to see the final score at the end of the game.

 ## Favicon
 * Favicon is a running man borrowed from the Love Running Project.